getzep/graphiti/README.md

 > [!IMPORTANT]
 > Graphiti uses OpenAI for LLM inference and embedding.
 Ensure that an `OPENAI_API_KEY` is set in your environment.
-> Support for Anthropic and Groq LLM inferences is available, too.
+> Alternatively, Graphiti also supports Anthropic and Groq for LLM inferences.
+> Voyage embedding support is also available.

 ```python
 from graphiti_core import Graphiti